Table of contents

 - Magnifying tools are a must-have if you want to know when to harvest marijuana.
 The good thing is you probably already have some of these around before you start growing marijuana.
 Here are the most popular ones:

-- Handheld Magnifying Glass: at the risk of looking like a scientist from back in the day, get yourself a handheld magnifier.
-It is better than a jeweler’s loupe, but it is exhausting to carry around and also to observe a plant with.
-Familiarize yourself with how to use it before you attempt to gauge the maturity of your plant.
+- Handheld Magnifying Glass: at the risk of looking like a scientist from back in the day, get a handheld magnifier.
+It is better than a jeweler's loupe, but carrying around and observing a plant is exhausting.
+Please familiarize yourself with how to use it before you attempt to gauge the maturity of your plant.

 - Phone camera: almost everyone has a phone with a camera fitted with zooming capabilities.
 The better the resolution of your camera, the more accurate your observation.
 All you need to do when using your phone's camera as a magnifying tool is to take a lot of pictures when the light is at its best.
 Go through the pictures afterward, zooming in on the different parts of your plant to see if any changes indicate maturity.

-- Digital microscope: not only are they used by modern scientists but they can also be used by weed growers!
+- Digital microscope: not only are they used by modern scientists, but weed growers can also use them!
 A digital microscope is the best tool for observing the maturity of your marijuana plant.
 It provides good lighting and excellent magnification and allows for storing images.
-This way you can take pictures of your plant at different stages and compare how it looks as it matures.
+This way, you can take pictures of your plant at different stages and compare how it looks as it matures.
 A digital microscope is more expensive than the other methods mentioned in this list and will need you to invest in a laptop (if you do not have one), but the payoff is worth it.

 As we have seen above, the trichomes of a marijuana plant produce the highest amount of THC.
-The amount contained at any one time can be determined by the color of the trichomes.
+The color of the trichomes can determine the amount contained at any time.
 There reaches a point where the trichomes produce the maximum amount of THC, and this is when the plant is at its peak potency.
-That THC level is very psychoactive and provides energy to the user.
+The THC level is very psychoactive and provides energy to the user.

-Since the plant is constantly exposed to the sun and air, the level of THC in the trichomes breaks down after peak potency is achieved.
+Since the plant is constantly exposed to the sun and air, the level of THC in the trichomes breaks down after peak potency.
 UV rays and oxygen break down THC to cannabinol (CBN).
 CBN is a good sedative and produces a soothing, relaxing effect on the user.
-The many benefits of CBN include helping with pain, and this is what many people with cancer or chronic pain are prescribed.
-The upside, or downside of CBN, is that it does not have psychoactive effects.
+The many benefits of CBN include helping with pain, which is what many people with cancer or chronic pain are prescribed.
+The upside or downside of CBN is that it does not have psychoactive effects.
 Most growers do not let their weed reach the CBN levels regardless of all of its benefits.

-If you want to know when to harvest cannabis plants that have high levels of THC, you have to pay attention to the trichomes in the flower.
-The little ball at the very top of a trichome is where all the cannabis goodness is located.
-You can easily see the changes that occur in this area using a microscope.
+To know when to harvest cannabis plants with high levels of THC, you must pay attention to the trichomes in flowers.
+The little ball at the top of a trichome is where all the cannabis goodness is located.
+You can easily see the changes in this area using a microscope.
 Here are the things to look out for:

-- When the trichomes are clear, the buds are still young and developing.
+- The buds are still developing when the trichomes are clear.
 Take care that you look at different buds on the plant since the ones on the top tend to mature faster.
 Even when your trichomes are clear, you should constantly monitor them since changes appear quickly.

-- When you notice amber or brownish trichomes, this means that the trichomes cannot produce any more THC and she is ready for harvest!
-Leaving the plant for too long leads to a breakdown of THC into CBN which has a sedative effect.
+- When you notice amber or brownish trichomes, the trichomes cannot produce more THC, and she is ready for harvest!
+Leaving the plant for too long leads to a breakdown of THC into CBN, which has a soothing effect.
 When the plants reach 30% amber and 70% cloudy trichomes, this is the optimum time to start harvesting many strains of marijuana, including Sativa hybrids.

-- When your trichomes are fully amber, then your plant is too mature.
+- When your trichomes are fully amber, your plant is too mature.

-Since different harvest times give different effects to the user, when to harvest cannabis should be dependent on what kind of weed effect you desire.
+Since different harvest times give different effects to the user, when to harvest cannabis should depend on what kind of weed effect you desire.
 Here is a summary of when to harvest based on the different kinds of high: